top of page

 Sponsor: Rep. Pollet

-This bill received a hearing in the House Finance committee and while WASF was given an opportunity to testify, the majority of the allotted time was given to those who are against the bill.
-We were able to follow up promptly with legislators to clarify false information, show true statistics from the CDC, FDA etc and as a result the bill did not come up for a vote and was declared dead.
+The bill received a hearing in the House Finance Committee, where WASF was allowed to testify.
+However, most of the allotted time was given to those opposing the bill.
+Despite this, WASF could follow up promptly with legislators to clarify misinformation and present accurate statistics from sources such as the CDC and FDA.
+As a result, the bill did not come up for a vote and was ultimately declared dead.

 WASFA'S HISTORY OF SUCESS IN OLYMPIA